Amazing destinations of Lhasa- Vacationing at its most stellar

 Barkhor

-Barkhor Street, Lhasa The Barkhor is an area of narrow streets and a public square located around the Jokhang Temple in Lhasa.
+The Barkhor is an area of narrow streets and a public square located around the Jokhang Temple in Lhasa.
 Popular for its devotional circumbulation for pilgrims and locals, the streets of Barkhor are about one kilometer long and encircle the entire Jokhang- the former seat of the State Oracle in Lhasa.
 There are four large incense burners in the four cardinal directions in Barkhor, with incenses burning constantly to please the Gods protecting the Jokhang.
 The Tromzikhang Market is a busy market in Barkhor and the area is a major tourist attractions.
 Because the Jokhang Temple has been a symbol centre of Tibetan protests since 1987, the Barkhor has also seen many demonstrations.
 In 1989, when the 14th Dalai Lama won the Nobel Peace prize, the streets of Barkhor were crowded with people throwing Tsampa as they celebrated.
 Most of the old streets and buildings have been demolished in recent times and replaced with wider streets and new buildings.
 Some buildings in the Barkhor were also damaged in the 2008 unrest.

 The Jokhang Temple

-Jokhang Temple, Lhasa The Jokhang is a Buddhist temple in Barkhor Square in Lhasa.
+The Jokhang is a Buddhist temple in Barkhor Square in Lhasa.
 Tibetans consider this temple as the most sacred and important temple in Tibet.
 With an architectural style that is a mix of the Indian Vihara, Tibetan and Nepalese design, the Jokhang temple was founded during the reign of King Songtsën Gampo.
 According to traditions, the temple was built by the king’s two brides: Princess Wencheng of the Chinese Tang Dynasty and Princess Bhrikuti of Nepal.
 Both are said to have brought important Buddhist statues and images from China and Nepal to Tibet, which were housed here as part of their dowries.
 The oldest part of the temple was built in 652.
 Over the next 900 years, the temple was enlarged several times with the last renovation done in 1610 by the 5th Dalai Lama.
 Around the 14th century, the temple was associated with the Vajrasana in India.
 In the 18th century, the Qianlong Emperor of the Qing dynasty, following the Gorkha-Tibetan war in 1792, did not allow the Nepalese to visit this temple and it became an exclusive place of worship for the Tibetans.
 Renovations of the Jokhang took place from 1972 to 1980 after revolutions and in 2000, the Jokhang became a UNESCO World Heritage Site as an extension of the Potala Palace.
-Many Nepalese artists have worked on the temple’s design and construction. prayers at Jokhang, Lhasa
+Many Nepalese artists have worked on the temple’s design and construction.

 The temple is considered the “spiritual heart” of the city and is the most sacred in Tibet.
 Located at the centre of an ancient network of Buddhist temples in Lhasa, the Jokhang is the focal point of commercial activities in the city, with a maze of streets radiating from it.
 1,000 meters east of the Potala Palace, the Jokhang temple has a walkway for pilgrims in the Barkhor Square in central Lhasa.
 Tibetans viewed their country as a living entity controlled by Srin Ma, a wild demoness who opposed the propagation of Buddhism in the country.
 To thwart her evil intensions, King Songtsën Gampo (the first King of a unified Tibet) developed a plan to build twelve temples across the country.
 With temples built in three stages, the first stage of central Tibet was covered with four temples called “the four horns”.
 Four more temples were built in the outer areas in the second stage and the last four were built on the country’s frontier.
 The Jokhang temple was finally built in the heart of the demoness Srin Ma, ensuring her subjugation.
-Tibetan Thanka Painting, Lhasa

 To forge ties with Nepal, Songtsën Gampo sent envoys to King Amsuverma seeking his daughter’s hand in marriage.
 With the King’s acceptation, his daughter- Princess Bhrikuti, came to Tibet as the Tibetan emperor’s Nepali wife.
 The image of Akshobhya Buddha which was brought by the princess as part of her dowry was deified in the Jokhang Temple.
 It has an east-west orientation, facing Nepal to the west in honor of Princess Bhrikuti.
 The Jokhang has a sizeable significant collection of cultural artifacts, including the Tang-bronze sculptures and finely sculpted figures in different shapes from the Ming Dynasty.
 Among hundreds of Thanka paintings, two of them date to the reign of Yongle Emperor and are embroidered in silk and well-preserved.
 The collection also has 54 boxes of Tripitaka printed in red, 108 carved sandalwood boxes with sutras and a vase (a gift from the Qianlong Emperor) used to select the Dalai Lama and the Panchen Lama.